AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/token_contract.md

 This function is called from [`burn`](#burn).
 The account's private balance is decremented in `burn` and the public `total_supply` is reduced in this function.

 #include_code reduce_total_supply /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust

+#### `complete_refund`

+This public function is intended to be called during the public teardown at the end of public transaction execution.
+The call to this function is staged in [`setup_refund`](#setup_refund).
+This function ensures that the user has sufficient funds to cover the transaction costs and emits encrypted notes to the fee payer and the remaining, unused transaction fee back to the user.

+#include_code complete_refund /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust

+#### `_finalize_transfer_to_private_unsafe`

+This public internal function decrements the public balance of the `from` account and finalizes the partial note for the recipient, which is hidden in the `hiding_point_slot`.

+This function is called by the private function [`transfer_to_private`](#transfer_to_private) to finalize the transfer.
+The `transfer_to_private` enforces the `from` argument, which is why using it `unsafe` is okay.

+#include_code finalize_transfer_to_private_unsafe /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust

+#### `_finalize_mint_to_private_unsafe`

+Similar to `_finalize_transfer_to_private_unsafe`, this public internal function increments the private balance of the recipient by finalizing the partial note and emitting the encrypted note.
+It also increments the public total supply and ensures that the sender of the transaction is authorized to mint tokens on the contract.

+#include_code finalize_mint_to_private_unsafe /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust

 ### View function implementations